Shelby County is in a Burn Ban until further notice.

 What will staff do when they are actively on a call?

-We are hoping to staff a full crew 24/7 consisting of a paramedic and an EMT.
-We are also wanting to staff an extra crew 12/7 during the busiest times of the day with 12 hours of on-call time.
+We staff two full crews 24/7 consisting of a paramedic and an EMT.
 While the staff is on shift, they will respond to 911 calls and do transfers to higher level of care from the hospital.
 When there is not a need for a transfer or 911 calls, the crews could be maintaining equipment, documenting patient care, and doing training around the county.

 Why is the Shelby County EMS service based out of Harlan?

 Harlan is centrally located in the county and can reach all areas of the county in the shortest time.
 The highest concentration of the county population is located in Harlan resulting in substantially higher volume of calls in the same area.
-While based in Harlan the new services is being developed to collaborate with current county EMS and county wide volunteer resources.
+EMS services are being developed to collaborate with current county EMS and county wide volunteer resources.

 What is the financial impact of Shelby County EMS becoming an essential service?